Sector Profiles

 Public reference boundary

 Sector profiles are public reference publications.
-They define sector-specific interpretation and content boundaries, but they do not include institution-specific ownership assignments, thresholds, dashboards, implementation mechanics, or internal delivery controls.
+They define sector-specific interpretation and content boundaries, but they do not include institution-specific ownership assignments, thresholds, dashboards, implementation mechanics, or proprietary delivery controls.

 Future profiles

 Additional sector profiles may be published over time as IVRM is extended into other institutional environments.
-Future profiles will remain aligned to the same core model, core operating logic, controlled vocabulary, and minimum standard so that sector expansion does not weaken the integrity of the public standard.
+Future profiles will remain aligned to the same core model, core operating logic, controlled vocabulary, and IVRM Minimum Demonstrable Package so that sector expansion does not weaken the integrity of the public standard.